gvwilson/sensibleadventures/short-stories/arecibo.md

 Do you want to add a stone?"
 Is part of his spirit lost in the Dreaming?
 She has seen it before.
-A stone struck a man on the head.
+A man was struck in a fight.
 When he woke two days later
 he moved slowly and was confused by the simplest things.

 The stranger shakes his head.
 "No.
 'Add' is not right.
-I need to---this language does not have the words.
+This language does not have the words."
+He sounds almost petulant.
-I need to count the spaces between the stars to know when my people will be able to hear me.
+I need to count the spaces between the stars to know when I can be heard.
 What you have built does measure well enough.
 It is of no use."

 "It is of great use!"
 Wharru says hotly.
-"It tells us when the seasons will turn and what path the moon will take.
+"It tells us when the seasons will turn and what path the moon will take!"
-It tells us when the ancestors are closest to us!"

 The stranger does not reply to that.
 He just looks at the old woman.
-*He knows,* she realizes.
+*He knows,* she realizes with a shock.
 He knows the same thing she knows, that there are patterns in the stars and the lights that wander among them, and that those patterns *mean* something.